Tours & Educational Programs

 - Journey Through Justice Program - The Journey Through Justice Program complements the Classroom to Courtroom Program offered at the Leon County Courthouse.
 Students experience both a mock trial and a mock oral argument to gain a thorough understanding of the difference between a trial court and an appellate court.
 This is for Leon County schools & students only.

 Groups larger than 10 people will need to make a reservation in advance for a tour.
 No food or drinks are allowed in the courtroom.
 All visitors will pass through a metal detector.
 Groups visiting the court should arrive a few minutes prior to their scheduled tour to accommodate these procedures.

 No guns, knives or other items construed as a weapon are allowed in the building.

 Please visit our ADA page for more information or notify the Marshal's Office at 850.488.8845 of any person needing a special accommodation to visit the Court so that arrangements can be made.
 Also, note that our wheel-chair entrance is located at the rear of the building (Bronough Street).

 Visitor Parking is available in the Kleman Plaza Parking garage located one block north of the Supreme Court Building.

 Since tours are not scheduled during oral argument weeks, teachers have the option of bringing their students to watch a case in person.
 Reservations are accepted on a first come, first served basis.
 Read information about attending oral arguments in person.

-The Florida Supreme Court offers resources about Florida's judicial branch of government for teachers to use in their classrooms.
+Teaching the Judicial Branch: The Florida Supreme Court offers resources about Florida's judicial branch of government for teachers to use in their classrooms.